Ledders26/Makers-Goals/Week_1.md

 ## Day 1:

+### Summary

+    Intro to students and cohort, intro to EQ/Meditation with Dana, details of the first week

 ### General Notes:

     Lovely to meet the cohort and coaches.
 Nice way to introduce the course and feel enthusiastic about the next 12 weeks